AhmedElabd96/systemjs/README.md

 }
 ```

-If using webpack@<5, the following config is needed to avoid rewriting references to the global `System` variable:
+If using webpack@<5, the following config is needed to avoid rewriting references to the global `PentaSystem` variable:

 ```js
 {